nir11/SpinFrame-home-assignment/README.md

 ### Requirements

 - .NET Core 6.0 SDK must be installed on your machine.
-- SQL Server with the **SpinFrame** database (Use the provided **SpinFrame.bak** file to restore the database).
+- SQL Server with the **CarsManagement** database (Use the provided **CarsManagement.bak** file to restore the database).

 ### Instructions

-1. Restore the SQL Server database `SpinFrame.bak`.
+1. Restore the SQL Server database `CarsManagement.bak`.

-2. Open a terminal and navigate to the `server` directory.
+2. Navigate to the `server` directory.

+3. Open the file named `appsettings.json` and change the `ConnectionStrings.DefaultConnection` accordingly to your machine connection string;

-3. Run the following command to build and run the server:
+4. Open a terminal and run the following command to build and run the server:

    ```
    dotnet run
    ```

-4. The server will start running on port 7176.
+5. The server will start running on port 7176.

 ## Client